-In order to mitigate against undue segregation of tenure type, new developments should avoid an over proliferation of a single housing tenure to accommodate the needs of a mixed and balanced community.
+In order to mitigate against undue segregation of tenure type, new developments should avoid an over proliferation of a single housing tenure by providing a balanced mix of private, build-to-rent and social housing to accommodate the needs of a mixed and balanced community.
 In this regard, a developer shall be required to have regard to both the existing and permitted house types and tenures within the surrounding and adjoining neighbourhoods and/or district and clearly demonstrate how their proposed development will add to the housing mix of the area.

 Providing a good mix of house types creates neighbourhoods for people of different ages and lifestyles and promotes inclusion and quality of life.
 Encouraging good housing mix also allows people the choice and opportunity to remain in a given area while availing of accommodation that caters to their changing needs at particular stages of their life.
 This concept is explained as the 'Lifecycle Approach' and is a core objective underpinning the guidelines 'Delivering Homes, Sustaining Communities' (2007).
 This approach helps foster a greater sense of community and allows for increased social inclusion.

-4.3.2.4 Policy Objective PHP28: Build-to Rent and Shared Accommodation/ Co-living Developments
+4.3.2.3 Policy Objective PHP27: Build-to-Rent and Shared Accommodation

-It is a Policy Objective to facilitate the provision of Build-to-Rent in suitable locations across the County and accord with the provisions of 'Sustainable Urban Housing: Design Standards for New Apartments', 2020 (and any amendment thereof).
-Proliferation of Built to rent should be avoided in any one area.
-As the HNDA does not support provision of shared accommodation there shall be a presumption against granting planning permission for shared accommodation/coliving development.
+It is a Policy Objective to facilitate the provision of Build-to-Rent and Shared Accommodation in suitable locations across the County and accord with the provisions of 'Sustainable Urban Housing: Design Standards for New Apartments', 2018 (and any amendment thereof).
+Proliferation of these housing types should be avoided in any one area.